-The AHLA undertook this survey to find out if access to quality wildlife habitat was in fact an issue driving hunters away from the sport or possibly keeping new hunters from picking up a weapon and heading into the woods.
+The AHLA undertook this Hunter Access Survey to find out if access to quality wildlife habitat was in fact an issue driving hunters away from the sport or possibly keeping new hunters from picking up a weapon and heading into the woods.
 Clearly from the feedback we received from hunters that lease access, there is no cause for concern.
 Subsequently, our experience outside of the survey demonstrates the same level of satisfaction from landowners that lease access to their farms and properties.

 So, why don’t more hunters lease?